 Bridgid is recognised by Chambers Asia Pacific in the area of ‘charities’ for her wealth of experience acting for the not-for-profit sector on range of matters including the establishment of new charities and governance issues.
-She is also recognised as a “rising star” by Legal 500 Asia Pacific for native title.
+She is also recognised as a “next generation partner” by Legal 500 Asia Pacific for native title.

 Bridgid has a diverse practice in native title, charities and public interest law which includes advisory and transactional work.
 Bridgid’s areas of expertise include: